-Aconitum fischeri or monkshood, a Ranunculaceae native to Korea and Siberia.
+Aconitum fischeri (azure monkshood), a Ranunculaceae native to Korea and Siberia.
 Most often grown for its showy lavender-blue flowers, monkshood is a great choice for bringing late fall color interest to your garden.
-Aconitum fischeri blooms from September to November/December, producing flowers with a hood or helmet-like shape–hence, the plant’s common name.
+A. fischeri blooms from September to November/December, producing flowers with a hood or helmet-like shape–hence, the plant’s common name.

 |USDA Zone||3 thru 8|

 |Height and Spread||2-3ft x 1.5-2.5ft (60-90cm x 45-75cm)|

 |Attracts Wildlife||Attracts Pollinators, Rarely Browsed by Mammalian Herbivores|